MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-dynamics365.md

 ## Admin experience

 In the Dynamics 365 connector is easy to configure, customize, and edit.
-If you have feedback or questions when using the preview connector [contact us](https://aka.ms/Dynamics365ConnectorFeedback).
+If you have feedback or questions when using the connector [contact us](https://aka.ms/Dynamics365ConnectorFeedback).

 ### Configure